Diplo Defends His Sex Reputation After Katy Perry Ranked Him the Worst Ex in Bed

 “I don’t even remember having sex,” he replied to a post about the news, adding shortly afterwards, “I won the bronze metal in sex Olympics.”

-Make that DJ, model, diarrhea awareness advocate, and sex Olympian.
+Make that DJ, model, diarrhea advocate, and sex Olympian.